Risskov: Etymology

 The name of Risskov literally means The Forest of Riis, as described on the memorial stone marking the entrance to the area and derives from the small local forest of Riis Skov.
 The southern parts of the forest was granted to the city of Aarhus by Margaret I of Denmark as the first, Danish public forest.
 In 1542, Christian III of Denmark granted the northern part of the forest to Aarhus as well.
-From early on, the forest was used for leisurely activities, and during the 1800s, restaurants, entertainment parks and musical pavilions sprung up in different parts of the woodland.
+From early on, the forest was used for leisurely activities, and during the 1800s, restaurants, entertainment parks and musical pavilions sprang up in different parts of the woodland.
 Today the forest is known for its sharp smell of ramson in the spring and its abundance of anemones.
 It is still a popular destination for families and couples.
 Supposedly the ramson was brought to Denmark by Spanish soldiers, who then brought it to the forest of Riis Skov in 1808, during the Napoleonic Wars.
 In October 1951, a meteorite exploded in the atmosphere over Denmark and the largest piece of it, about the size of a clenched fist, was recovered in Riis Skov, where a memorial stone now commemorates the event.